assisi/systemd-timesyncd-wait/README.md

 ### |--- Note ---->

-**The functionality provided on this repo was finally implemented on Systemd  with "systemd-timesyncd-wait"**
+**The functionality provided on this repo was finally implemented on Systemd  with "systemd-time-wait-sync"**

 https://github.com/systemd/systemd/issues/5097